ozaner/ozanerhansha.github.io-OLD/_posts/math/linear-combination.md

 *Where $m_i\in M$, $r_i\in R$ and $s_i\in S$*

-If $R$ is commutative then this distinction doesn't matter.
-Indeed this is the case for vector spaces, which are the focus of the rest of these notes, as they are just special cases of modules over a commutative ring.
+If $R$ is a commutative ring, then this distinction doesn't matter.
+This is the case for vector spaces, which are the focus of the rest of these notes, as they are just special cases of modules over a commutative ring.

 ## Linear Independence
 A set of vectors $X\subseteq V$, where $V$ is a vector space, is **linearly independent** if none of the vectors in the set can be written as linear combinations of the others.
 The negation of linearly independence is **linearly dependence**.